igorkulman/coding-journal/content/about.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>

-Currently an a <b>software engineer</b> at <a href="https://www.teamwire.eu/">Teamwire</a> mostly handling Windows Phone development and venturing into iOS development.
+Currently an a <b>Software Engineer</b> at <a href="https://www.teamwire.eu/">Teamwire</a> mostly handling Windows Phone development and venturing into iOS development.
 Still doing freelance work when the opportunity arises.
-Previously worked as <b>.NET developer</b> (<a href="https://www.alza.cz">Alza.cz</a>, <a href="https://www.inmite,eu">Inmite</a>) focused on Windows Phone and Microsoft Azure.
+Previously worked as <b>.NET Developer</b> (<a href="https://www.alza.cz">Alza.cz</a>, <a href="https://www.inmite,eu">Inmite</a>) focused on Windows Phone and Microsoft Azure.

 </p>

 <p class="about-text">
 <span class="fa fa-graduation-cap about-icon"></span>
-Obtained my master's degree in <strong>Computer Science</strong> from the Charles University in Prague (the faculty of Mathematics and Physics) focusing on <b>software engineering</b>.
+Obtained my master's degree in <strong>Computer Science</strong> from the Charles University in Prague (the faculty of Mathematics and Physics) focusing on <b>Software Engineering</b>.
 </p>

 <p class="about-text">